skimask1690/Strippy/README.md

 - **Resource Section Removal**: Deletes embedded resources from the binary.
 - **Overlay Truncation**: Removes data appended to the end of the file.
 - **.NET Detection**: Skips unsafe operations on .NET assemblies.
-- **All-in-One Option**: Applies all available modifications with a single flag, excluding resource stripping.
+- **All-in-One Option**: Applies all safe modifications with a single flag.

 ---